nxpp

 Boost dependency

 nxpp depends on Boost Graph headers.
+The minimum supported Boost version is 1.86.0.

 On Ubuntu / Debian the repository CI installs: